Digital Photo + Photo Code

 - Acceptance guarantee coverage

-UK passport photo hair requirements are mostly about visibility, not hairstyle.
-Hair is usually fine if the eyes, face shape, and hairline remain clear and the lighting does not let hair create heavy shadow across the face.
+UK passport photo hair rules are about whether the face can be assessed clearly.
+Loose hair, curls, and natural styles are usually fine when the eyes, face outline, and hairline remain visible and the lighting does not create heavy shadow across the face.

 Independent practical guide based on the published UK photo rules around face visibility and lighting.
 It is not an official HM Passport Office page.

-Related guidance: hair covering face rejection guide · UK passport photo requirements · glasses guidance
+Related guidance: passport photo face guide · glasses and eye visibility · free UK passport photo checker

 Most Popular